London, Cradle of the English-Speaking World

 Visiting London is a breeze, especially from North America's East Coast.
 Americans don't need a visa -- or a phrasebook.
 We're sure to settle right into our dignified London hotel, or a legendary theater, or a chic restaurant where conversations resound in marvelous British English.
 You'll come home with fresh ideas on culture, perhaps even a bit of an English accent, like a certain lady entertainer from Detroit.

 Let London, the wellspring, make you a citizen of the world.
+And if your world is all luxury, all the time, London offers some of the world's most decadent experiences.

 London Luxury Travel Basics: